-Prospective Ph.D. candidates should have completed undergraduate study in biology, psychology, philosophy or another area related to cognitive neuroscience.
-Many schools also require letters of recommendation, a personal statement and resume detailing academic or professional experience.
-Many schools also require applicants to take entrance exams, such as the GRE (Graduate Record Examination) and the subject test in psychology.
+- Prerequisites: Bachelor's degree in biology, psychology, philosophy or another area related to cognitive neuroscience, letters of recommendation, a personal statement, detailed resume of academic or professional experience, GRE (Graduate Record Examination) with the subject test in psychology

 - Advances in neuroscience research

 - Sensation and lower-level perception